-The course is divided into 14 Units.
-Unit 1 and Unit 14 are an introduction to the course and a summary/conclusion of the course, respectively.
-The other 11 units are organized into 4 Parts according to topics.
-The organization of the course roughly follows that of the textbook chapters, but not exactly and not in the same sequence.
-For more information and details see the Lessons tab of the course and the "Jim's Guide" for each unit.
+The course is divided into 15 Units.
+Unit 1 and Unit 15 are an introduction to the course and a summary/conclusion of the course, respectively.
+The other 13 units are organized according to topics.
+Before getting into theories of economic policy, we spend the first 6 units studying a model or simplified structure of the economy, society's goals, and measures of economic performance.
+The organization of course units does not necessarily match the sequence of textbook chapters.
+For more information and details see the "Jim's Guide" and "Reading Guide" for each unit.
 Be advised that Unit numbers DO NOT CORRESPOND directly to chapter numbers in the book.
 In order to know what to read in the textbook for each unit, it is necessary to first read the Jim's Guide/Reader's Guide online for that unit.